charlesvardeman/sc_spec/README.md

 The **CONTAINER ID**, a unique identifier you can use to refer to the container in other commands (this is kind of like a process id in Linux) but only persists while the container is active.

+### Client-Server Architecture
+Docker uses a client-server architecture so that local command line utilities can manage remote docker instances.
+From the [introduction](http://docs.docker.com/engine/introduction/understanding-docker/):
+> "Docker uses a client-server architecture.
+The Docker client talks to the Docker daemon, which does the heavy lifting of building, running, and distributing your Docker containers.
+Both the Docker client and the daemon can run on the same system, or you can connect a Docker client to a remote Docker daemon.
+The Docker client and daemon communicate via sockets or through a RESTful API."

 ### Existing Metadata in Docker
 Docker includes metadata attached to images and containers and may be accessed through the Docker [inspect](https://docs.docker.com/reference/commandline/inspect/) command.
 Docker inspect returns a JSON array.